02 October 2025

-There are big changes coming to the way non-EU nationals travel through the Schengen area this academic year, and it’s going to affect school groups.
+There are already changes underway to the way non-EU nationals travel through the Schengen area this academic year.

 Ready?
 Let’s dive in.